bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-Let\'s check out the JavaScript code.
-Once again, I\'ve created a variable called options, and in that array, I have listed a number of different images that are available to this file.
-Here\'s where things get a little bit different.
-On line 26, I\'ve made another new variable called currentImages.
-Again, you want to use good mnemonic names, meaning when I look at the variable name, I should know what I\'m trying to save here.
+Let&apos;s check out the JavaScript code.
+Once again, I&apos;ve created a variable called options, and in that array, I have listed a number of different images that are available to this file.
+Here&apos;s where things get a little bit different.
+On line 26, I&apos;ve made another new variable called currentImages.
+Again, you want to use good mnemonic names, meaning when I look at the variable name, I should know what I&apos;m trying to save here.

-What I\'m trying to save is all of the images that are currently in the flex class.
-I\'ve used **document.querySelectorAll(\".flex img\")**.
+What I&apos;m trying to save is all of the images that are currently in the flex class.
+I&apos;ve used **document.querySelectorAll(&quot;.flex img&quot;)**.
 This is going to return an array of images.
-We can\'t just start using current images and trying to get the source attribute or the alt attribute.
-It doesn\'t know how to do that.
+We can&apos;t just start using current images and trying to get the source attribute or the alt attribute.
+It doesn&apos;t know how to do that.
 We need to access each image individually, and this is where we will use looping.
 I start off with my 'for loop'.
 You always want to use the keyword for.
-Then I\'m going to create a variable called i.
-It\'s something we do a lot.
-I\'m going to loop through each image in current images, and each time i is going to go up by one.
+Then I&apos;m going to create a variable called i.
+It&apos;s something we do a lot.
+I&apos;m going to loop through each image in current images, and each time i is going to go up by one.
 Current images, if you remember on our page, there were three images.
 So that means I will go from 0, 1, and 2.
 If I had 10 images in that class, it would be 0, 1, 2, all the way up to nine.

 I like to add console.log messages.
 They make me feel better.
 They help me figure out, is my code running?
-Is my, oops, that shouldn\'t say **isSecure**.
+Is my, oops, that shouldn&apos;t say **isSecure**.
 I really just want to say i.
 I want to print out that 0, 1, 2, 3, etc, so I can make sure my loop is doing things as I expected.
 Now, the code should look pretty similar.
-I\'m going to grab a random image and assign it to the variable random image.
-It\'s the same thing we did earlier.
-But now, instead of using something like **currentImage,** its currentImages\[i\], the first image, the second image, the third image.
+I&apos;m going to grab a random image and assign it to the variable random image.
+It&apos;s the same thing we did earlier.
+But now, instead of using something like **currentImage,** its currentImages&lbrack;i&rbrack;, the first image, the second image, the third image.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 259.
 (153) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->